 Born and raised in Lahore, I have witnessed the city transform; the subtle changes that have upgraded it from a historical landscape into a bustling commercial hub have not escaped my eyes.
 From a City of Gardens, it has transcended into a City that Never Sleeps.
 Streets have become more crowded, lives have become busier and sometimes even mechanical and conversations are now an interesting mix of Punjabi, Urdu and English.
 What is truly marvellous about this city is how gracefully it can shoulder the weight of both the modern and the traditional, how beautifully it has fused the remnants of its rich culture with a contemporary lifestyle.

-The red, green and yellow of houses in Barcelona have been captured in the multitude of eateries inundating the Fort Road, a place Lahoris more commonly referred to as the Food Street.
-Who would have thought that someday, munching one’s favourite samosas(just a desi snack…Google it!) to the sound of the melancholic blues of Michael Bublé, in one of the most historically controversial neighbourhoods of the city, infamously known as the Heera Mandi, would be nothing out of the ordinary.
-But from Sadiq’s halwa puri to Urban Kitchen’s chicken and waffle breakfast, from Benazir’s Kulfi to Junoon’s gulab jamun cheesecake and from Chacha Feeka’s lassi to Mouthful’s paan shots Lahore has come a long way!
+The red, green, and yellow of houses in Barcelona have been captured in the multitude of eateries inundating the Fort Road, a place Lahoris more commonly referred to as the Food Street.
+Who would have thought that someday, munching one’s favorite samosas(just a desi snack…Google it!) to the sound of the melancholic blues of Michael Bublé, in one of the most historically controversial neighborhoods of the city, infamously known as the Heera Mandi, would be nothing out of the ordinary.
+But from Sadiq’s halwa puri to Urban Kitchen’s chicken and waffle breakfast, from Benazir’s Kulfi to Junoon’s gulab jamun cheesecake, and from Chacha Feeka’s lassi to Mouthful’s paan shots Lahore has come a long way!